ABRG-Models/morphologica/README.coding.md

 * morph::BezCurve: Link to ```libarmadillo```.
 Used for matrix algebra.
 * morph::HexGrid and morph::CartGrid: These use BezCurves, so need ```libarmadillo```.

-Some morphologica classes use no third party code. ```morph::Vector```, for example is very much standalone.
+Some morphologica classes use no third party code. ```morph::vec```, for example is very much standalone.

 This is the only real headache of working with morphologica: working out the right compiler line to call to compile a morphologica program.